lii4ee/Notes/A.4.InterviewQuestionTesting.md

 ## Black box testing
 - Does not need the knowledge of the internal code structure
 - Focuses on input and output

+## White box testing
+- Testers have knowledge of the internal working of the application and tests logic, loops and conditions

+## Smoke Testing
+- A high level test to check if the basic functionality of the application are working

+## Sanity testing
+- A focused test to verify specific functionality after minor changes or bug fixes

+## Test Case
+- A set of steps, inputs, expected results to validate a specific function

+## Test Scenario
+- A high level description of what needs to be tested withut specific steps

+## Severity
+- Impact of the defect on the functionality
+  - Critical, high, medium, low

+## Priority
+- How urgent the defect needs to be fixed
+  - High, medium, low
+*Login button missing (**High severity, high priority**)*

+## Performance Testing
+- Evaluates the speed, responsiveness and stability of an application under load.
+1. Load Testing
+   - System Behavior under expected load
+2. Stress Testing
+   - Pushes system beyond limits to find stability
+3. Spike Testing
+   - Tests sudden surges in traffic
+Tools - Jmeter, load runner